AnaGajardoni/stock-analysis/Written_Report.md

 ![StocksProgress2018](/resources/StocksProgress2018.png)

 ### Refactoring Analysis
-The results for the refactoring can be easily seen the macro took to run in the two scenarios:
+The results for the refactoring can be easily seen by how long each macro took to run in the two scenarios:

 ![AnalysisAllStocksTimer](/resources/AnalysisAllStocksTimer.png)
 ![AnalysisAllStocksRefactoredTimer](/resources/AnalysisAllStocksRefactoredTimer.png)